History of birth control: Ancient Americas

+Many native plants were utilized and have thus been ingrained into Native American tradition as contraceptives.
+The Hopi and Tewa tribes are documented to have used the Indian paintbrush (Castilleja linariifolia) as a type of contraceptive.
+Many forms of the Lithospermum genus have been historically used by the Navajo and Shoshoni tribes.
+The bitter cherry plant (Prunus emarginata), corn lily (Veratrum californicum), and star-flowered lily-of-the-valley (Maianthemum stellatum) were used by a variety of different tribes as a form of contraceptive or sterility inducer.

+Cinnamon has been used in ancient traditional Mexican medicine as an abortifacient and contraceptive.
+Nahua women used parts of the plants in the Bignonia and Hameilia genera and those of the shaving brush tree (Pseudobombax ellipticum) in their medical practices as well.

 Medieval and early modern period

-Early Persian Methods
+Persia

 In the late 9th to early 10th century, the Persian physician Muhammad ibn Zakariya al-Razi documented coitus interruptus, preventing ejaculation and the use of pessaries to block the cervix as birth control methods.
 He described a number of pessaries, including elephant dung, cabbages and pitch, used alone or in combination.
 During the same period Ali ibn Abbas al-Majusi (Persian) documented the use of pessaries made of rock salt for women for whom pregnancy may be dangerous.
 In the early 10th century the Persian Polymath Abu Ali al-Hussain ibn Abdallah ibn Sina (Persian), known in Europe as Avicenna, included a chapter on birth control in his medical encyclopedia The Canon of Medicine, listing 20 different methods of preventing conception.
-However, at least in the hadith Sahih Bukhari 34:432, the prophet Muhammad did not approve of preventative measures.
+One such method of preventing contraception listed is otherwise identical to the ancient Egyptian method found in the Papyrus Kahun written 1,000 years earlier.
+However, it substitutes the ingredient of crocodile dung for that of elephant dung as he believed it to be of greater effectiveness.

 South Asia

 Indians used a variety of birth control methods since ancient times, including a potion made of powdered palm leaf and red chalk, as well as pessaries made of honey, ghee, rock salt or the seeds of the palasa tree.
 A variety of birth control prescriptions, mainly made up of herbs and other plants, are listed in the 12th century Ratirahasya ("Secrets of Love") and in the 15th century Ananga Ranga ("The Stage of the God of Love").